DiRAC-Training/FM002-Version-control/_episodes/00-intro.md

 | ![SourceTree]({{ site.url }}{{ site.baseurl }}/fig/00-intro/sourcetree.png){:width="100%"} | ![Git Kraken]({{ site.url }}{{ site.baseurl }}/fig/00-intro/kraken.png){:width="100%"} | ![GitHub Desktop]({{ site.url }}{{ site.baseurl }}/fig/00-intro/desktop.png){:width="100%"} |

 Fundamentally, though, these are all just 'wrappers' around the command line version of Git.
 If you understand what they're doing under the hood, you can easily switch between versions.
-You can, for example, manage your code on DIRAC using command-line git and GitHub Desktop on your desktop workstation.
+You can, for example, manage your code on DIRAC using command line Git and GitHub Desktop on your desktop workstation.

 {% include links.md %}